gorolykmaxim/Serio/README.md

 In case NSIS_PATH env variable has been set before running the build - the output directory will also have an executable installer generated.
 NSIS_PATH is not mandatory to build the release version: if it is not set - the installer won't be created but the executable and dlls will be.

+### Android
+In order to build you need following environment variables:
+- ANDROID_NDK
+- JAVA_HOME
+- ANDROID_SDK

+and following CMake properties set in the command line:
+- ANDROID_NATIVE_API_LEVEL=28
+- ANDROID_NDK
+- CMAKE_TOOLCHAIN_FILE
+- ANDROID_ABI
+- ANDROID_STL=c++_shared
+- CMAKE_FIND_ROOT_PATH=path to QT

+Target to build .apk - SerioApk

+At this point you can only generate a single .apk per ABI.